Typhoon Wutip (2013)

-Typhoon Wutip, known in the Philippines as Tropical Storm Paolo, was a Category 3 major typhoon that affected Vietnam, Laos, and Thailand in late September 2013.
+Typhoon Wutip, (Note: The name Wutip (Cantonese: 蝴蝶, [wuː˨˩ tiːp̚˨]) was contributed by Macau and means butterfly in Cantonese.) known in the Philippines as Tropical Storm Paolo, was a Category 3 major typhoon that affected Vietnam, Laos, and Thailand in late September 2013.
 The nineteenth named storm and the fifth typhoon of the 2013 Pacific typhoon season.
 Wutip formed off the coast of Luzon on September 27, 2013.
 Being inside PAR, PAGASA named the disturbance Paolo which replaced the name Pepeng.
 JTWC later gave the identifier Tropical Depression 20W.
 Moving west-southwestward, the system intensified into a tropical storm, assigning the name Wutip.
-Wutip reached its peak intensity of a Category-3 major typhoon.
+Wutip reached its peak intensity as a Category 3-equivalent typhoon.
 On September 30, the storm made landfall on the provinces from Ha Tinh to Thua Thien Hue province of Vietnam, including Quang Binh the center of the storm.

 Wutip killed at least 25 people in southeastern Asia and $648 million worth of damages during late September and early October.

-The name "Wutip" (蝴蝶) proposed by Macau, meaning "butterfly" in Cantonese.